drachenwald/dun-in-mara/events/2026/strawberry-raid-v/index.md

 ## Attendees

-A list of people who have already booked, and given consent for their names to appear will be published closer to the event date.
+A list of people who have already booked, and given consent for their names to appear can be found here:

 <a href="attending/" class="btn btn-primary">Attending</a>

 <a name="accessibility"></a>